hackforla/311-data/contributing.md

     - Test with strange input, (What if I send characters to a function that expects integers)
   - One for the "null path"
     - Test with empty params/nothing/emptiness
-Our front end tests are run through Enzyme and our backend tests are run through Pytest.
+Our front end tests are run through Jest and RTL.